JetBrains/intellij-sdk-docs/topics/tutorials/custom_language_support/documentation_provider.md

 For the custom language tutorial, we're implementing a version of this extension point (EP) for the Simple Language that shows the key/value, the file where it is defined, and any related documentation comment.

-## Implement DocumentationProvider and Register the EP
+## Implement a Documentation Provider and Register the EP

 In the first step, we create an empty class that extends [`AbstractDocumentationProvider`](%gh-ic%/platform/analysis-api/src/com/intellij/lang/documentation/AbstractDocumentationProvider.java)